AaltoGIS/GeoHPC/source/index.rst

 - Basic spatial algorithms knowledge
 - Basic CSC's set up knowledge especifically for Puhti supercomputer (Optional)

-The intructions about how to access and set up Puhti supercomputer are included so in case you haven't used it before you will be able to.
+The instructions about how to access and set up Puhti supercomputer are included so in case you haven't used it before you will be able to.

 Course format
 ----------------
-The course start with **Introduction** for theoretical overview of HPC resources and it continues with a **Getting started** section that will show you how to acess and create an online session in you browser for using the HPC computational resources for the Lessons.
-Then, it has a previous overview of how to manage Allas **HPC storage** in case you need for your projects (nice to have), and then the Lessons starts where you can see an overview on the web.
+The course start with **Introduction** for theoretical overview of HPC resources and it continues with a **Getting started** section that will show you how to access and create an online session in you browser for using the HPC computational resources for the Lessons.
+Then, it has a previous overview of how to manage Allas **HPC storage** in case you need it for your project. and then the Lessons starts where you can see an overview on the web.

 Running Lessons
 ------------------

-Once you have cloned and installed the environment especified in the section **Installing customized HPC environment** you will be able to run the Lessons located under the folder:
+Once you have cloned and installed the environment specified in the section **Installing customized HPC environment** you will be able to run the Lessons located under the folder: